TanzHasan/Learning/Language-Improvement/Python/README.md

 # Purpose

 Python is easily my best language.
-In this section, I will be adding to my knowledge of Python's standard libary and commonly used external libraries (numpy).
+In this section, I will be adding to my knowledge of Python's standard library and commonly used external libraries (numpy).